Help choose America and the Panhandle’s favorite book

-Borger native and former Amarillo teacher Shanna Peeples, the 2015 National Teacher of the Year, is expected to appear in each of the fall episodes.
+Borger native and former Amarillo teacher Shanna Peeples, the 2015 National Teacher of the Year, has appeared in each of the fall episodes and is expected to appear in the Oct.
+23 finale.
 She served on a 13-member panel of experts that helped finalize the list of 100 books.

 All of the novels on the top 100 list were chosen by the American public in a specially commissioned, demographically representative national survey conducted by YouGov.